 Successful students are involved in their university and on campus.
 It actually helps them manage their time better and feel more connected.
 Suggest your student attends at least one campus event or considers joining a student organization, intramural sports or a sorority or fraternity to meet new people and feel more connected.
 Don’t ask your student if they are “homesick”.
 The power of suggestion is a dangerous thing and with the hustle and bustle of the first few weeks of school students may be distracted, escaping the feelings of homesickness until well-meaning parents remind them.

 Learning how to effectively read, take notes and study

 In high school students were given all the information they needed.
 In college it is a student’s job to collect, interpret and learn the material.
 Readings, notes and study techniques, if done correctly, will help students to ace exams.
-These ideas are presented in the Freshman course, SLS 1503, Learning Strategies and Human Development, and can also be found through the Freshman Academic Advising Services website.
+These ideas are presented in the Freshman course, SLS 1503, Learning Strategies and Human Development, and can also be found through the UAS website.

 Taking time in exploring a major

 College is time for students to really discover who they are and what they want to be.
 This is a process and may take some exploration and experience.
 Don’t be alarmed if your student changes their mind about their major, most students typically do.
 Encourage them to do their homework in researching possible careers so that they make an informed decision about what major is right for them.
 FAAS and the Career Development Center offer guides and resources to help students find the major that is right for them.